mohn93/flutter_ulink_sdk/UNIFIED_LINKS.md

 The SDK provides two separate streams to avoid confusion:

 - **`onLink` stream**: Only receives dynamic links intended for in-app handling
-- **`onUnifiedLink` stream**: Only receives unified/simple links that are redirected externally
+- **`onUnifiedLink` stream**: Only receives unified/simple links.
+Decide in your app whether to open externally

 This separation ensures developers don't accidentally handle unified links as if they were dynamic links, preventing confusion and improving code clarity.

 ## Key Benefits

-1. **Maintains Original Behavior**: Simple links maintain their browser-based platform detection behavior even when opened in-app
+1. **Maintains Original Behavior**: Simple links can still lead to browser-based destinations when your app chooses to open externally
-2. **Seamless User Experience**: Users are automatically redirected to the intended destination without confusion
+2. **Seamless User Experience**: Apps can choose whether to open externally or handle in-app, avoiding redirect loops
 3. **Clear Distinction**: Developers can clearly distinguish between app-intended and browser-intended links through separate streams
 4. **Backward Compatibility**: Existing dynamic links continue to work as expected
 5. **Flexible Tracking**: All link interactions are tracked through appropriate streams